Roast Vs. Bake – The Key Differences Between These Two Cooking Methods

 Foods That Are Best Baked

 The lower temperatures used in baking recipes supplied ample time for liquid ingredients to change into a solid structure.
 This is why baked goods are, well... baked!
-The batters and doughs have the low heat and longer cooking time necessary to change into cakes, pastries, and bread.
+The batters and doughs have low heat and longer cooking time, which is necessary to change into cakes, brownies, pastries, pasta dishes, and bread.

-Baking is also useful for firming up other liquid foods.
+Whether you use baking pans, baking sheets, or casserole dishes, baking is useful for firming up other liquid foods.
 For instance, eggs!
 Whether you simply need to firm up the eggs into a quiche, have eggs as an ingredient in casseroles, or use eggs as a binder in meatloaf, baking is used to change them from liquid to solid.

 Roast Vs. Bake: In Summary